Best Tips for Traveling Alone – Enjoy Your Solo Journey

 2. Staying Safe

-Carry Safety Gear: I always have a small first-aid kit, a whistle, and a portable emergency charger.
+Carry Safety Gear: I carry a small first-aid kit, a whistle for emergencies, and a portable charger to keep my phone alive.
+These little things have saved me more than once.

 3. Managing Higher Costs